elben/neblen/resources/notes/Data-Types-And-Kinds.md

 `Nothing` has the kind `*`, and `Just` has the kind `* -> *`, since `Just` accepts one type `a` and returns the type `Maybe a`.
 So, `Maybe Int` has the kind `*`.

+## Finding kinds

-In the actual Nelben implementation of kinds, we a kind variable:
+In the actual Nelben implementation of kinds, we need kind variables:

 ```haskell
 data Kind = Star